mbkers/ship-trajectory-prediction/README.md

 7. Train model
 8. Test model
 9. Make predictions (example)

-The script [s_net_stacked_bilstm.m](s_net_stacked_bilstm.m) is an early model that is defined as a `dlnetwork` object as opposed to the model in the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m) which is defined as a Model Function.

-A Model Function is defined using functions rather than a typical MATLAB layer array, layerGraph or dlnetwork object.

-For more details on their difference see [here](https://uk.mathworks.com/help/deeplearning/ug/define-custom-training-loops-loss-functions-and-networks.html#mw_7173ce81-4cb6-4221-ac2e-5688aa0fa950).

 <!-- This model is inspired by [Chen et al., 2020](https://doi.org/10.3390/ijgi9020116). -->